williswschan/TechCafeBooking/DEVELOPMENT_BRANCH_INFO.md

 - Both branches are independent
 - Development branch has all the latest changes
 - Main branch remains stable for production use
-- Version 3.1 includes port change from 5001 to 5000 and version increment
+- Version 3.2 includes README update to remove hardcoded port references